 A film project arrives in a community with money to spend and a series of hoops that may require some flexibility to jump through.
 It's important to understand how the process works and why the production has unusual requests that need to be addressed quickly...hence, the birth of film commissions charged with attracting and facilitating film production.
 The State of Texas was one of the first states to answer the call by establishing the Texas Film Commission in 1971.
 Shortly after its inception, Texas hosted classic films such as "The Last Picture Show", "The Getaway", and Steven Spielberg's debut feature film "The Sugarland Express", which was shot in the Houston area.
-Though the Greater Houston Convention and Visitors Bureau was aggressively courting such films as "Terms of Endearment" and "Urban Cowboy" long before 1987, that year the GHCVB established the Houston Film Commission to ramp up those efforts.
+The city was aggressively courting such films as "Terms of Endearment" and "Urban Cowboy" long before 1987, that year the Houston Film Commission was established to ramp up those efforts.

 There are a host of different jobs comprising a film crew and they're always in a hurry.
 The period of time that a company has to prepare for filming is "pre-production" and it can vary dramatically from project to project.
 Feature films usually may have one month of lead-time, but a television project may have two weeks at most.
 Commercials might move from prep to wrap in less than a week, with only a few days notice to their host locations.